MustafaMM/A1Cpsc457/README.md

 running out of quota, you can use this `dup.py` to generate large input to your program.

-It is a simple python program that accepts a single argument "N".
-The argument  is a number of bytes to generate. `dup.py` reads in data from stdin, byte by byte, and outputs the data to stdout.
+`dup2.py` is a simple python program that accepts a single command line argument `N`, which indicates the number of bytes that the script will generate on standard output. `dup.py` reads in data from stdin, byte by byte, and outputs the data to stdout.
 It always outputs N bytes.
-If the data on stdin is bigger than N, only first N bytes are copied.
-If the data on stdin is shorten than N, the utility then repeats the data, until N bytes are generated.
+If the data on stdin is bigger than N bytes, only first N bytes are copied.
+If the data on stdin is shorter than N, the script will repeat the input data, until N bytes are generated.
+Example: ``` $ echo "hello." | ./dup.py 10 hello.  hel ```

 Here is an example of how to feed 2GB of data to your program, generated by repeating `t3.txt`: